Maurito Lim: Death

 On Valentine's Day, Saturday, February 14, 2015, Lim arrived for his 11:00 a.m. program.
 His body was found outside of his Isuzu Crosswind SUV with gun shot wound from a .45 caliber pistol round in the head outside DYRD radio station on B. Inting Street in Tagbilaran City.
 At 10:45 a.m., a gunman, who could not be identified because his face was covered by a ball cap, rode a motorcycle with a license plate that was also unable to be read by security footage, shot Lim as we was getting out of his car outside of the radio station dyRD.
 He was hit on the left jaw with the bullet exiting his right ear.
-He was then rushed to the Governor Celestino Gallares Memorial Hospital right across the street from the radio station only to be pronounced dead at 1:15 p.m.
-Lim's wife said she was not aware if there were any treats against Lim.
+He was then rushed to the Governor Celestino Gallares Memorial Hospital right across the street from the radio station, only to be pronounced dead at 1:15 p.m.
+Lim's wife said she was not aware if there were any threats against Lim.
 According to her, Lim has stayed neutral on his station about his topic on illegal drug trade.

 Investigation

 The National Union of Journalists of the Philippines told the government that they need to act quickly in this investigation in finding Lim's killer.
 Both the NUJP and Senator Aquilino Pimentel III condemned the murder of Lim.
 The NUJP called for police to act on the killings that have happened within a short period of time and put effort towards finding, and arresting the killers.
 Senator Pimentel called for the Senate to conduct hearings on the violence against journalists.
-The police force created the Task Force Mao to investigate Lim's murder and signs of his death pointed out that the gunman was a "professional hitman".
+The police force created the Task Force Mao to investigate Lim's murder, and signs of his death pointed out that the gunman was a "professional hitman".
 They found a circuit television camera (CCTV) that was installed nearby the radio station.
 Until the number reaches zero, the President's administration said it would push to stop the attacks that happen to members of the press.

 According to reports from two newspaper weeklies, police identified Jovane Celocia Orenia, who was arrested in a drug bust on March 5, 2015, as a possible suspect in the killing of Lim.
 The evidence later revealed against the suspect was a matching .45 pistol and the identification of a witness.
 Police suspect the motive behind Lim's murder was a land deal in which he was involved.
 The initial release of the information about the suspect by the two newspapers had not yet been approved by the police.
 The suspect had been under surveillance for two weeks prior to the drug bust.

 Context

 Lim was known for his strong observations against politicians.
-In Lim's radio segment, “Chairman Mao”, he brought up a topic for discussion about the involvement of some politicians in illegal drugs and had been known for criticizing local officials supposedly involved in the trade.
+In Lim's radio segment, "Chairman Mao," he brought up a topic for discussion about the involvement of some politicians in illegal drugs and had been known for criticizing local officials supposedly involved in the trade.